 Your next step is to create a clean image and brand for yourself.
 This means that you have to top everything – the look of your work van, your cleaning uniform or outfit, your company’s name, and its logo.

 If you are going to be doing residential services, this should not be difficult because you can hire a graphic designer to create all of the above for $20 on Fiverr .
 However, if you are going to be doing commercial cleaning, it might be a little more costly because business owners tend to expect higher quality work (which is why they can afford to pay more).

 5. Finding Clients (and maintaining them)

-Now here’s a biggie for starting up any business: how are you going to find your clients?
+Now here’s a biggie for starting up any business: how will you find your clients?
 The best way is through referrals, especially if you know people who live in the area that you’re targeting.
-But don’t just rely on word-of-mouth because you’ll need a constant stream of clients in order to keep your business running smoothly.
+But don’t just rely on word-of-mouth because you’ll need a constant stream of clients to keep your business running smoothly.

 So, how do you get more clients?
 There are at least six ways:

 Get your name out there and make it known